.280 British

 The .280 British was an experimental rimless bottlenecked intermediate rifle cartridge.
-It was later designated 7 mm MK1Z, and has also been known as 7 mm NATO, .280/30, .280 Enfield, .280 NATO, 7 mm FN Short, and 7×43mm.
+It was later designated 7 mm MK1Z, and has also been known as .280/30, .280 Enfield, 7 mm FN Short and 7×43mm.

 Like most armed forces in the immediate post-World War II era, the British Army began experimenting with lighter rounds after meeting the German StG 44 in combat.
 The Army began development in the late 1940s, with subsequent help from Fabrique Nationale in Belgium and the Canadian Army.
 The .280 British was tested in a variety of rifles and machine guns including the EM-2, Lee–Enfield, FN FAL, Bren, M1 Garand and Taden gun.

-Despite its success as an intermediate cartridge, the .280 British was not considered powerful enough by the U.S. Army and several variants of the .280 British were created in an attempt to appease the U.S. Army.
-However, the U.S. Army continued to reject these variants, ultimately adopting the cartridge that was then designated the 7.62×51mm NATO.
+Despite its success as an intermediate cartridge, the .280 British was not considered powerful enough by the US Army and several variants of the .280 British were created in an attempt to appease the US Army.
+However, the US Army continued to reject these variants, ultimately adopting the cartridge that was then designated the 7.62×51mm NATO.

 History

 Impetus

 During World War II the standard British rifle and machine gun round was the venerable .303 British.
 Efforts to replace the .303 with a more modern round predated even World War I, but a series of events kept it in service in spite of its rimmed design causing a number of alleged problems.

 During the war the Allies encountered the new 7.92 "Kurz" cartridge on the battlefield and noted its effectiveness.
 The Kurz was an "intermediate power" round, less than a conventional rifle round like the .303, but more than pistol rounds like the 9mm Parabellum.
 This gave the Kurz rifle-like performance in close-range encounters, while still having a small enough recoil that it could be fired in fully automatic fire.
-This led British small arms designers to begin the development of their own intermediate round.
+This led British small arms designers to begin the development of their own intermediate round, but increased the range requirement so as to be effective out to 400 yards.

-The goal of the British designers was to create a cartridge that would replace all small arms in .303 calibre including the Bren, the No.4 Rifle and the Vickers medium machine gun with a cartridge suitable for a "light rifle".
-Thus the cartridge had to demonstrate ballistic performance equal to that of a full powered rifle round, yet exhibit as little recoil and blast as possible.
-This appeared possible through improved bullet shaping.
-A shorter cartridge producing lower recoil also enabled the weapon to be shorter and lighter, and hence easier to use.